Tramompaline/trivia-safari/README.md

 <u>Buttons and Links:</u>

 Buttons are styled simplistically with a focus on usability.
+Buttons are disabled after user selects an answer in order to prevent multiple answers being selected for the same question.

 <u>Overall Aesthetic:</u>